C001-developer/NFTCollectionDeployer/README.md

 ### 4. MetaMask configuration

-- Connect to the local network (http://localhost:8545)
+- Connect to the local network (http://localhost:8545, ChainID: 31337)
 - Import the private key of the first account in the list above.
 - Note: if the nonce is mismatched, you can reset the account in the MetaMask settings by `Clear activity tab data`.